UN Warns Aid System in Gaza Could Break Down Amid Funding Crisis

 Istanbul’s €280 Million Safety and Transit Boost

 The Council of Europe Development Bank (CEB) and Turkey have made two significant loan agreements worth €280 million that will strengthen Istanbul's resilience.
-This funding is a product of a 70-year collaboration that aims to enhance the city's infrastructure while safeguarding it against natural disasters.

 The U.S. State Department’s current strategy and how it affects the Middle East